In Search Of Yummy-ness

 • 2 teaspoon white sugar, or more (to taste)

-• Store unused portion in the fridge for up to 2 weeks.
+5. Store in a glass bottle in the fridge for up to 2 weeks.
 It is normal to see some sediment in the bottle after a few days.

 Notes